codalab/chalab/README.md

 - `make superuser`: when you started the database (`make dev` does it for you)
 - `make static`: to re-generate the static resources
+- `make migrations`: to generate the django migrations

+### Datasets

+Chalab comes with a few datasets by defaults, we don't store them in the git repository.

+- `make dataset`: Download the datasets in the local folder.

 ### Testing: setup